Whytebread/hello-world/README.md

 # hello-world

-his repository is for practicing the GitHub Flow Testing Testing 123
+this repository is for practicing the GitHub Flow Testing Testing 123